 In the beginning was the Thought, and the Thought was Art.
 The choice of medium is ours to interpret, materialize and communicate the thought.
-My choice has been in the visual domain in recent years.
-As a painter I mostly refrain from using too many words, but rules are meant to be broken…
+My choice is the visual domain.
+As a painter I mostly refrain from using too many words, but rules are meant to be broken...

 This auto portrait being a mask is a connection that came in hindsight – three years after painting it.
-When genius visits one better be ready to act.
 It is the viewer-I that understands an artwork that the painter-I has created.
 The painter-I and the viewer-I are two very different modes of being.
-As the series didn’t feel complete – I needed time to realize that there was no beginning until I’ve considered the Autoportrait as a part of the series and its initial seed.
+As the series didn’t feel complete - I needed time to realize that there was no beginning until I’ve considered the Autoportrait as a part of the series and its initial seed.
 Paradoxically, the most recent addition predates all others in this line.
 Sounds like an anthropological discovery.

 Little that I knew – it just was not enough.
 Too simple was the thought of portraying a physical shell, a figure that anyone can see as it is.
 So as it happens quite often – the circumstances lent a helping hand.
 To be honest, I just got into an argument with my wife and I was just angry as hell!
 Why?
 No idea.
 It was probably something ridiculously trivial and I would not have been able to recall it in a day, but…